I have been meaning to try this recipe for a while now.

 5 springs fresh thyme

 20 cherry tomatoes, halved

 extra-virgin olive oil, for garnish

 1. In a large skillet, heat the oil over medium-low heat.
 Add the garlic, hot pepper flakes, thyme, marjoram and capers and cook until fragrant, a few minutes.
 Don’t let the garlic brown.

-2. Add the tomatoes, wine, lemon juice and water, cover, and cook for 45 minutes.
+2. Add the tomatoes, wine, water, cover, and cook for 45 minutes.